 RECOVERY TAKES TIME

-What does recovery mean to you?
-Some men define it as a return to confident sex4.
-It is common for men to start with oral medications before or after surgery.
+What does recovery after prostate cancer mean to you?
+For some men, it means being able to have sex again with confidence.
+It is common for men to start taking oral medications before or after surgery.
 However, ViagraTM is ONLY effective in 30-60% of men after radical prostatectomy.
-Other treatment options include penile implants, vacuum devices, topical cream, injections and urethral pellets.
+Other treatment options for impotence include penile implants, vacuum systems, topical creams, injections, and urethral pellets.
 Some treatments may be more effective than others for you.
 For men with long-term erectile dysfunction, penile rehabilitation may help3.

 EXPERIENCE A SATISFYING SEXUAL LIFE

 Finding a satisfying solution to erectile dysfunction can be a life-changing event for many men and their partners.
-In one study of 200 patients and 120 partners, both men and their partners found the penile implant to be satisfying.
+In one study of 200 patients and 120 partners, men and their partners found the penile implant to be satisfying.
 92% of patients and 96% of their partners reported sexual activity to be excellent or satisfactory5.
 Talk to your doctor about your treatment options.